danrog101/web-agents-research/framework-analysis/browser-use.md

 ## Executive Summary

-Browser-Use is an async Python >= 3.11 library that implements AI browser driver capabilities using LLMs + CDP (Chrome DevTools Protocol).
+Browser-Use is an async Python (≥3.11) library that implements AI browser automation using LLMs + CDP (Chrome DevTools Protocol).
 It enables AI agents to autonomously navigate web pages, interact with elements, and complete complex tasks through an event-driven architecture.
-The library follows a DOM-centric approach where LLMs reason about elements by their index rather than pixel coordinates, making it fundamentally different from vision-first approaches like Magnitude.
+The library follows a **DOM-centric approach** where LLMs reason about elements by their integer index rather than pixel coordinates — making it fundamentally different from vision-first approaches like Magnitude or Skyvern.

 ---